thanthese/vim-presentation/presentation.md

-# presentation outline
-Vim Lunch and Learn
+# Vim Lunch and Learn

 - Presenter: Stephen Mann
 - xkcd comic: http://xkcd.com/378/

-Presentation outline
+# Presentation outline

-What is Vi/Vim?
+# What is Vi/Vim?

 - vi created in 1976 by Bill Joy
 - vim created in 1991 by Bram Moolenaar
 - qed -> ed -> ex -> vim